A Wednesday!: Reception

 A Wednesday! received critical acclaim with many comparing it to the movies of the Die Hard series.
 In a Tehelka review, while commending Neeraj Pandey for a tightly scripted film, "red herrings, finely etched characters", also noted "(for the film), the real Anupam Kher, whom we met in Saaransh, and the real Naseeruddin Shah, whom we knew from Bazaar and Mandi and Sparsh, both show up."
 The Times of India's critic Nikhat Kazmi called the movie "an intelligent diatribe against terrorism, refreshingly packaged as a racy thriller, reminiscent of the Die Hard Series."
-Rony D'Costa of Box Office India gave it 3 stars out of 5, stating "it will take just 100 minutes of your time but will give you an exciting & enriching movie going experience.
-A good watch, any day of the week."

 Noted critic Rajeev Masand of CNN-IBN gave 4 out of 5 stars, and a positive review saying, "It's difficult to explain just how good A Wednesday is without giving away too much about the film.
 Because believe me, it's a film best seen without any impressions.
 It's a film whose charm lies in its unraveling".
 The Economic Timess critic, Gaurav Malani, wrote, "A Wednesday is one of those rare variety films about which one can't discuss much despite a strong desire for it could hamper your viewing experience as an unappraised audience.
 It's a film one wants to rave liberally about but even then you can't conveniently converse on the instances of acclaim since those are the moments of surreptitious surprise held in reserve by the director.
 It's the kind of film that is discussed in detail once it acquires the cult status."
 He also gave it 4 stars out of 5.
+Rony D'Costa of Box Office India gave it 3 stars out of 5, stating "it will take just 100 minutes of your time but will give you an exciting & enriching movie going experience.
+A good watch, any day of the week."

 Anupama Chopra of NDTV thought the film to be a "provocative theatre.
 Its message is urgent and relevant but also disturbing and dangerous."
 She also felt what it suggested was "implausible".